mvolkmann/mvolkmann.github.com/programming/sed-article.md

 The `w` and `W` commands write the current contents of PatSpace to a given file.
-They are useful in `sed` scripts that need to produce multiple output files, not just direct stdout to a single file.
+They are useful in `sed` scripts that need to produce multiple output files as opposed to streaming all output to stdout.
-If the file already exists, its content is deleted.
+If the file already exists, it is truncated.
 Otherwise the file is created.

 For example, suppose we have the file `dogs.txt`